digitalassassins/TdarrMathsPlugins/README.md

 ## How to Use Greater / Less Than Plugin
 We add the Greater/Less Than plugin to the page, the settings are self-explanatory.
 The first number is the first number we want to check against the second number. in the text box for the first or second number, if you would like to check variables, you must type the full variable: e.g. `{{{args.variables.user.myVariable}}}`.
 This allows us to match against not just the Local flow variables but the Global and Library variables as well.
-So for instance, you could check if a number is greater than the video file duration using `{{{args.inputFileObj.ffProbeData.format.duration}}}`
+So for instance, you could check if a number is greater than the video file duration using `{{{args.inputFileObj.ffProbeData.format.duration}}}` in the second number field.
 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/21-GreaterLess-PluginSettings.png "Add Tdarr Calculation Plugin, Tdarr add a number to a variable")

 As you can see from this tutorial adding on from the last example, we can now create a count loop.